openrewrite/rewrite-micronaut/README.md

 ### What is this?

-This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that performs common tasks when migrating between versions of Micronaut
+This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that applies best practices and migrations for those projects using the [Micronaut framework](https://micronaut.io/).

 # Micronaut Migration Recipes